Using SEPA Direct Debit for your subscriptions and recurring payments – 2024 Guide

 → At SlimPay, we have developed best practice for e-mandates, based on a three-stage approach: identification, authentication and authorisation

-The payment process has been designed to be seamless and optimised for smartphones and computers.
+The payment process has been designed to be seamless and optimized for smartphones and computers.

 We have set up a digital mandate generation process, with pre-filled customer data: